-The collectability of trade receivables is a key element of the Group's working capital management.
-As at 31 March 2020, the Group's and the Company's trade receivables after allowance for expected credit losses ("ECL") amounted to S\$22.1million (Company: S\$20.9million) and S\$0.4million (Company: S\$0.3million) respectively.
-The Company's trade receivables balance includes amounts due from subsidiaries of S\$4.9 million.
+As at 31 March 2022, the Group's and the Company's trade receivables after allowance for expected credit losses ("ECL") amounted to S\$25.7 million (Company: S\$17.4 million) and S\$0.3 million (Company: S\$0.2 million) respectively.
+The Company's trade receivables balance includes amounts due from subsidiaries of S\$1.1 million.

-The allowance for ECL is established on the basis of making debtor specific impairment loss provision, which is based on the assessment of the ability of individual debtors who are credit impaired, and for remaining trade receivable balances by determining the default rates to be applied against trade receivables after the specific impairment loss provision.
+The allowance for ECL is established on the basis of making debtor specific impairment loss provision, which is based on the assessment of the ability of individual debtors who are credit impaired, and for remaining trade receivable using a provision matrix by grouping customers based on customer profiles, adjusted for current and forward-looking information.

-The assessment of the debtor's ability to pay are based on the age of the balances, payment history, status of negotiations with debtors and other external information available to management to assess the creditworthiness of the debtor.
-The default rates are based on the Group's historical credit loss experience, profiling customers by credit risk characteristics and are adjusted for forward-looking factors specific to the debtors and the economic environment.
-In addition, management has also considered and factored in the forecasted GDP contraction and the forward-looking adjustment required to the historical default rate arising from the COVID-19 pandemic.
-These require management to apply its judgement in the estimation process.
+The assessment of the debtor's financial ability to repay are based on the age of the balances, payment history, status of negotiations with debtors and other external information available to management to assess the creditworthiness of the debtor.
+The default rates are based on the Group's historical credit loss experience, profiling customers by credit risk characteristics and are adjusted for forward-looking factors specific to the debtors and the economic environment where the debtors operate.
+In addition, management has also considered and factored in the forecasted GDP and the forward-looking adjustment required to the historical default rate arising from the COVID-19 pandemic.
+These require management to apply judgement in the estimation process.
 As the trade receivables form a significant part of the Group's balance sheet and its estimation of ECL entails significant estimation uncertainty, we determined this as a key audit matter.